 - Thick muddy trails

-Low-traction snow and icy roads are the perfect time to engage your 4H functionality.
-Engaging 4H will lock your front and rear drive-shafts for improved handling and better traction in snow.
-Snowy and icy road surfaces offer enough slippage, unlike a wet road that might only be slippery at specific areas, but not consistently slippery.
+Low-traction snow and icy roads are the perfect time to engage your 4H.
+Engaging 4H will lock your front and rear driveshafts for improved handling and better traction in snow.
+Snowy and icy road surfaces offer enough slippage, unlike a wet road that might only be slippery in specific areas, but not consistently slippery.

-Sandy surfaces offer plenty of slippages and its 100% safe to engage you 4WD in this environment.
-Remember, sand is a high-resistance surface and using momentum is key to successful sand driving.
-Turning and reversing is all perfectly fine for sand driving.
+Sandy surfaces and dunes offer plenty of slippages and it’s 100% safe to engage your 4WD in this environment.
+Remember, sand is a high-resistance surface, and using momentum is key to successful sand driving.
+Turning and reversing are all perfectly fine for sand driving.

-When four-wheeling on soft thick sand or attempting to climb out a steep sand dune, you want to make sure your tire pressures are deflated to at least 1.2 bar.
+When four-wheeling on soft thick sand or attempting to climb out a steep sand dune, you want to make sure your tire pressures are deflated to 1.6 bar.
 You could go even lower but that is a good starting point.
 This is one of the first things you should do before you even engage 4WD.

-So to recap on the original question, yes you can engage 4H and safely reverse in four-wheel-drive if the driving surface is low-traction enough like snow, icy roads, muddy roads, and sand dunes.
-The four-wheel drive drivetrain system works exactly the same in reverse as it does going forward.
+So to recap on the original question, yes you can engage 4H and safely reverse in four-wheel-drive if the driving surface is low-traction enough like snow, icy roads, muddy roads, and dunes.
+The four-wheel-drive drivetrain system works the same in reverse as it does going forward.